HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 <br>

 ### updateCourseVersion_ms.php
 __updateCourseVersion_ms.php__ checks the user's login and permissions, updates a course version in the database if the user is a superuser, and makes the new version active if specified.
-The microserive then retrieves all updated data from the database (through retrieveCourseedService_ms.php).
+The microserive then retrieves all updated data from the database (through retrieveCourseedService_ms.php) as the output for the microservice.
 See __retrieveCourseedService_ms.php__  for more information.

 __Include original service files:__ sessions.php, basic.php